 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your caffeine intake prior to having heart function tests.
+At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your caffeine intake before having heart function tests.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.